wulffern/aic2023/lectures/l08_pll.md

 The gain of the oscillator is the change in output frequency as a function of the change of the control node.
 For a voltage-controlled oscillator (VCO) we could sweep the control voltage, and check the frequency.
 The derivative of the f(V) would be proportional to the  $K_{vco}$.

 The control node does not need to be a voltage.
 Anything that changes the frequency of the oscillator can be used as a control node.
-There exist PLLs with voltage control, I'm sure current control, capacitance control, and digital control.
+There exist PLLs with voltage control, current control, capacitance control, and digital control.

 For the SUN\_PLL\_ROSC it is the VDD of the ring-oscillator (VDD\_ROSC) that is our control node.